supritdas/Indian-Electricity-Website/README.md

 # iec.github.io
-A dummy website of Indian Electricity Website
+A dummy website of Indian Electricity Board